alternaivan/living-with-k8s-clusters/README.md

 To use these materials, start by setting up a Kubernetes cluster (either on GKE or any prefered solution).
 Files in `cluster/` directory is just an example.

 Then, you can proceed with the lab exercises in the `labs/` directory.
-The `slides.pdf` and `list-of-topics.pdf` files can be used for reference.
+The `slides.pdf` can be used for reference.

 ## Contributing